daattali/beautiful-jekyll/draft/gcpdiag.md

 GCPDiag only checks configurations, it doesn't make any changes to resources even when detecting misconfigurations.

+# Hwo to install GCPDiag
 The tool is preinstsalled to the Google Cloud Shell and can be run with the following command:

 ```
 gcpdiag lint --project=MYPROJECT